Archaeology (research) (MA/MSc)

 - Develop the practical skills to translate academic research and social knowledge into strategies for heritage management, and pursue individual initiatives.

 - Benefit from our close association with the Center for Global Heritage and Development, an interdisciplinary cooperation between three high-ranking universities: Leiden University, Erasmus University Rotterdam and Delft Technical University.
 This allows for a partnership between archaeology, social sciences, humanities and natural sciences.

 Europe on the starting blocks

-- Analyse the economic recovery of North-Western Europe in Merovingian and Carolingian times, exchange networks in the Mediterranean, and agrarian innovation and water management in Jordan.
+- We analyse the economic recovery of North-Western Europe in Merovingian and Carolingian times, exchange networks in the Mediterranean, and agrarian innovation and water management in Jordan.

-- Study burial sites, the fate of Roman towns in the early Middle Ages, and centres of Christianity.
+- We study burial sites, the fate of Roman towns in the early Middle Ages, and centres of Christianity.